FrontEndFoxes/curriculum/workshop/minis/min1-react-hooks.md

 ```

 ::: tip 💡
-Wait a minute.Whats that ?
-An HTML tag inside Javascript ?
+Wait a minute.Whats that?
+An HTML tag inside Javascript?
 Yes, that's right.
-In react You can pass HTML Tags Or Component Tags to the return function or assign them to a javascript variable.
+In react components look like custom HTML tags that will return a function or assign them to a javascript variable.
 This kind of syntax is called JSX (syntax extension to JavaScript).
 Now let's get back to business.
 :::

 This file includes three sections.The first one imports react, react - dom and style files to our app.The second section is the App function that defines the App component and the Third section reders(injects) the App component code into the root element.